Roll Cage Trolley Accident At Work – Can I Make A Claim?

 Workplace Accident Claim Time Limits

 In addition to meeting the eligibility requirements laid out above, you also need to ensure you start your personal injury claim within the limitation period.
-This is generally three years from the date of the accident as per the Limitation Act 1980.
+This is generally 3 years from the date of the accident as per the Limitation Act 1980.
 However, there are exceptions that can apply in some instances.

 How Could A Roll Cage Trolley Accident Happen?